jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Always tell the truth.
-That way, you don't have to remember what you said.
+If you wish to be a writer, write.
-- Mark Twain
+- Epictetus

-Updated on: [4/17/2024]
+Updated on: [4/18/2024]
 <!-- #quoteEnd -->
 </pre>